HandsOnDataViz/book/docs/HandsOnDataViz.md

 Figure 8.42: Choose *USA - States and Territories* for your map outline.
 </p>

-Hint: If Datawrapper does not list your preferred map outline, you can upload your own custom geography data in GeoJSON or TopoJSON format, which you will learn more about in the [GeoJSON data section of Chapter 14](geojson.html).
+Tip: If Datawrapper does not list your preferred map outline, you can upload your own custom geography data in GeoJSON or TopoJSON format, which you will learn more about in the [GeoJSON data section of Chapter 14](geojson.html).

 1. In the *Add your data* screen, you can manually enter data for each area, which would be fine for just a few, but not for 50 states.
-    Instead, scroll down and click the *Import your dataset* button, as shown in Figure <a href="#fig:datawrapper-import-dataset">8.43</a>.
+    Instead, scroll down below the *add data* table and click the *Import your dataset* button, as shown in Figure
+    <a href="#fig:datawrapper-import-dataset">8.43</a>.

 <img src="images/08-map/datawrapper-import-dataset.png" alt="Scroll down below the *add data* table to import your dataset." width="200" />
 <p class="caption">